Menu Close

 5. Bleeding and hematoma

-6. Infections rare; antibiotics only used preoperatively if history of sialadenitis
+6. Infections are rare; antibiotics are only used preoperatively if history of sialadenitis

 ——– End of the chapter ——–